Let’s get it sorted.

 Ready to get started?

-This guidance should be read in conjunction with the Separate Collection of Waste Materials for Recycling: A Code of Practice for Wales.
+The guidance should be read in conjunction with the Separate Collection of Waste Materials for Recycling: A Code of Practice for Wales.

 Wales is currently second in the world when it comes to recycling waste from households.